linode/docs/docs/products/networking/nodebalancers/guides/manage/index.md

 This displays the details and settings for the selected NodeBalancer.
 From here, the following pages are available:

 - **Summary:** View important details and graphs.
 This includes viewing the IP addresses, the ports, the status of the backends, and graphs for both the number of connections and network traffic.
 - **Configurations:** This lists each port configured for the NodeBalancer, with the ability to edit the settings for the existing port or add a new port.
+See [Configuration Options](/docs/products/networking/nodebalancers/guides/configure/) for more information on each of these settings.
 - **Settings:** Displays additional settings for the NodeBalancer, including the label and setting a connection throttle.

 ![Screenshot of a NodeBalancer entry in the Cloud Manager](nodebalancer-summary.png)